 My name is Alex Mullarky and I am a writer and veterinary nurse.
 I studied English at St Andrews in Scotland and Screenwriting at the Victorian College of the Arts in Melbourne.
+My pronouns are she/her.

-I love working with animals and happily divide my time between caring for pets and wildlife and writing for children and adults.
+I love working with animals and divide my time between caring for pets and wildlife and writing for children and adults.
 When I’m not working I love walking and planting trees.
 I also play roller derby.

 My partner is Australian and we lived together in Melbourne and the Macedon Ranges for five years, but are now based in Edinburgh.
 We have a Kelpie named Finn, two cats named Pepper and Gansey, and a horse called Rouk who currently resides down under.